Johnstown, Pennsylvania: Economy

 A reduction in steel production also reduced coal mining in Pennsylvania, which was important to the Johnstown economy.
 In 1982, Johnstown's longest-serving mayor, Herbert Pfuhl Jr., said that, as a result of the decline, city revenues had fallen approximately 35 percent.
 In recent years, Johnstown has focused on diversifying its economy beyond steel, with growth in healthcare, education, and small business development.

-The Johnstown economy later recovered somewhat, largely due to industry around health care and high-tech defense, but was reported to be the third-fastest shrinking city in the U.S. in 2017.
-Nonetheless, in 2018, Johnstown was ranked 169th among "The Best Small Places For Business And Careers" in the U.S., by Forbes.
+The Johnstown economy later recovered somewhat, largely due to industry around health care and high-tech defense.
+But in 2017 it was reported to be the third-fastest shrinking city in the U.S. In 2018, Johnstown was ranked 169th among "The Best Small Places For Business And Careers" in the U.S., by Forbes.

 Major employers in the area include: